-Program Implementation Narrative
+Implementation Plan Narrative

 Program Description

-The goal of the Targeted Decarbonization Services (TDS) program is to support local governments in efforts to advance the deployment of technologies and strategies needed in order to achieve building decarbonization.
-Building decarbonization, which includes energy efficiency, fuel-substitution, on-site renewable energy generation plus storage, grid integration and an aggressive Renewable Portfolio Standard (RPS), has emerged as a leading strategy to achieve deep GHG reductions.
-In response to the climate crises, the State has been quick to adopt building decarbonization policies to accelerate the transition to clean electric technologies, including SB 350, AB 3232, SB 1477, and CPUC Decisions 19-08-009 and 20-03-027.
+The goal of the Targeted Decarbonization Services (TDS) program is to support local governments in efforts to advance the deployment of technologies and strategies needed to achieve building decarbonization.
+Building decarbonization, which includes energy efficiency, fuel-substitution, on-site renewable energy generation plus storage, grid integration and an aggressive Renewable Portfolio Standard (RPS), has emerged as a leading strategy to achieve deep greenhouse gas (GHG) reductions.
+In response to the climate crisis, the State has been quick to adopt building decarbonization policies to accelerate the transition to clean electric technologies, including SB 350, AB 3232, SB 1477, and CPUC Decisions 19-08-009 and 20-03-027.

-Local governments and special districts are in a unique position to advance the State’s goals.
+Local governments and special districts are uniquely positioned to advance the State’s goals.
 Here in the Bay Area, many local governments and special districts have aggressive climate action goals while also managing significant portfolios of buildings.
-However, achieving these goals requires knowledge and financing that is not available.
+However, achieving these goals requires knowledge and financing that is not readily available.

-The proposed program addresses several barriers to Public Sector engagement.
-Notably, local government staff are typically reluctant to commit to alternative systems without solid evidence of technical and financial performance supporting the proposed changes.
-In addition, staff are less familiar with these decarbonization technologies, which also typically have higher first costs.
+The Market Support program addresses several barriers to Public Sector engagement.
+Notably, local government staff are often hesitant to commit to alternative systems without clear evidence of technical and financial performance supporting the proposed changes.
+Additionally, many staff are less familiar with decarbonization technologies, which often come with higher first costs.
+The program aims to overcome these challenges by providing the necessary support and resources.

 The program consists of two subprograms: Decarbonization Showcase and Decarbonization Education and Financing.